 When you make something a filter in Tableau, you are placing that statement into the WHERE clause.
 And when you make something a data source filter, it will be inserted into the main statement’s WHERE clause, inside any other calls.
 It also can’t be tampered with by an end user once the data source has been published).

 The one caveat is that your SQL must be based on what is really in the database, rather than using the “pretty names” / aliases that Tableau is showing.
 So you will need to know a little bit about the database to use it correctly.
+Also note that you do not include the “WHERE” keyword in the statement you make.
+Assume whatever you write will be wrapped in parentheses directly after a WHERE (or AND) that Tableau will insert automatically.

 Possible Use Cases